kmahyyg/YNU2GCalendar/README.md

 Then you can import this file to whichever calendar software you want.

-If you're using **Windows**, just clone this repo and then run `python -m pip install -r requirements.txt` to install dependencies and after that, give the correct value to `apikey.py.example` and then rename it to `apikey.py`, finally run `client.py` .
+If you're using **Windows**, just clone this repo and then run `python -m pip install -r requirements.txt` to install dependencies and after that, run `client.py` .

 # MIUI User Please read this